mguideng/gdscrapeR/README.md

 -----

 -   Uses the `rvest` and `purrr` packages to make it easy to scrape company reviews into a data frame.
--   Site will change often.
-Errors due to CSS selector changes are shown as some variation of *"Error in 1:maxResults : argument of length 0"* or *"Error in data.frame(), : arguments imply differing number of rows: 0, 1"*.
+-   A common issue with scraping is the need to keep up with changes made to a website's pages.
+The Glassdoor site will change.
+Errors due to CSS selector changes will be shown as *"Could not scrape data from website."*.
     -   Try it again later.
     -   It's straightforward to work around them if you know R and how `rvest` and `purrr` work.
-Copy the `get_reviews` function code and paste it into an R script that you can modify to update the selector(s) in the meantime.
-For more on this, see the demo write-up: ["It's Harvesting Season - Scraping Ripe Data"](https://mguideng.github.io/2018-08-01-rvesting-glassdoor/).
+For more on this, see the "Known limitations" section of the demo write-up: ["Scrape Glassdoor Company Reviews in R Using the gdscraper Package"](https://mguideng.github.io/2019-02-27-scrape-glassdoor-gdscrapeR/).
 -   Be polite.
-    -   A system sleeper is built in so there will be delays to slow down the scraper (expect ~1 minute for every 100 reviews).
+    -   A system sleeper is built in so there will be delays to slow down the scraper (expect ~1.5 minutes for every 100 reviews).
-    -   Also, saving the dataframe to avoid redundant scraping sessions is suggested.
+    -   Also, saving the data frame to avoid redundant scraping sessions is suggested.
--   To contact maintainer: Maria Guideng `[imlearningthethings at gmail]`.
+-   To contact maintainer: `[imlearningthethings at gmail]`.